 Latin America and the Caribbean

 Everyone should have a safe home and be able to earn a living, put food on the table and care for their children.
-And we should be able to make this happen in a way that respects local cultures and gives voice to the marginalized.
+And we should be able to make this happen in a way that lifts up local cultures and gives voice to the marginalized.

-Join us as we strengthen communities and respond to emergencies.
+Join us as we partner with these communities and open new doors.